Nissan Qashqai verdict

 Should you buy one?

 Yes, with a couple of small provisos.
 If you’re in the market for a medium-sized SUV, the Qashqai should be at, or very near the top, of your shopping list.
-It’s one of the most technically advanced SUVs available, is excellent to drive, and comes with a choice of hybrid engines, with the E-Power setup being the pick of the lot.
+It’s one of the most technically advanced SUVs available, is pleasant to drive, and comes with a choice of hybrid engines, with the E-Power setup being the pick of the lot.
 The lack of plug-in hybrid could prove a barrier for some, however.
+The latest facelift may not enhance the car mechanically, but it’s certainly given the car a contemporary cosmetic edge to bring it up to date.

 The Nissan’s bold looks and quality interior will appeal to those looking to stand out from the crowd (not something we’d have said about the Qashqai before), but the aforementioned rivals are perhaps easier to acclimatise to, and you still get a wider range of engines (including diesels) by choosing one of those.